Wo ein Wille ist, da ist auch ein Weg, aber wo Jörg hin will, ist noch lange keine Strasse. - Ulla T. et al. aus Münster

 The rear drum brake is generally renowned as "not very effective".
 After more than 100 Mm I brought the rear brake pads - still the original, factory-mounted set - to a shop that deals with clutch and brake repairs.
 I learned that the liners were basically still fine - nor glassy nor defective -, but way too hard for this purpose.
 The shop re-fitted my original brake pads with new, softer liners ... and since that time my GS has a rear brake that is truly capable of blocking the rear wheel if I want to.
 And at a cost that is far below the factory parts.

-The original bike does not have a watch and the 12V add-on from BMW is large and expensive.
+The original bike does not have a clock and the 12V add-on from BMW is large and expensive.
 I finally got a simple bicycle speedometer that I attached to the center of the handlebar.
 Those thingies have the advantage that they are vibration resistant and waterproof, have their own battery (no additional wiring required), can be calibrated accurately (the Metzeler Enduro 4 has 2200 mm circumference, the Mitas E-08 2155 mm) ... and when I connected the speedometer my GS was finally equipped with four different tripmeters!
 I use the second "original" counter to control my range (km since topping the last time), the tripmeter on the bicycle counter gives today's total km, and the "main counter" on the bicycle counter gives me the distance since the last oil change.
 Since I installed it, I don't want to miss it.

 If you get such a bicycle speedometer, make sure that it can support the speed of your bike.
 Most of the better brands indicate the top speed in the brochure that comes along with the part.
 Mine is a simple Sigma Sport BC500.
 The only modification required was the replacement of the original cable by a longer one (I used a thin coaxial cable).